argentini/Argentini.SqlPkg/README.md

 - `/CommandTimeout:` defaults to `120`.
 - Destination file paths will be created if they do not exist.

-### Other Actions
+## Usage

-When not using Backup or Restore modes, the entire argument list is simply piped to SqlPackage and will run normally.
+You can use SqlPkg as you would use the Microsoft SqlPackage CLI application.
+When not using *Backup* or *Restore* modes, the entire argument list is simply piped to SqlPackage and will run normally.
 So you can use `sqlpkg` everywhere SqlPackage is used.

-## Usage

-You use SqlPkg as you would use the Microsoft SqlPackage CLI application.
-All arguments are passed to SqlPackage as-is, but some default values have been changed to make using it easier, like defaulting to ignore permissions and to accept server certificates.

-Here's a backup example for Bash:
+Here's a *Backup* example for Bash:

 ```bash
 sqlpkg /Action:Backup /TargetFile:'Backups/Local/MyBackup.bacpac' /SourceServerName:'mydatabase.net,1433' /SourceDatabaseName:'MyDatabase' /SourceUser:'sa' /SourcePassword:'MyP@ssw0rd' /p:ExcludeTableData='[dbo].[Log]' /p:ExcludeTableData='[dbo].[IpAddresses]'
 ```

-Here's a backup example for PowerShell:
+Here's a *Backup* example for PowerShell:

 ```powershell
 sqlpkg /Action:Backup /TargetFile:"Backups/Local/MyBackup.bacpac" /SourceServerName:"mydatabase.net,1433" /SourceDatabaseName:MyDatabase /SourceUser:sa /SourcePassword:MyP@ssw0rd /p:ExcludeTableData=[dbo].[Log] /p:ExcludeTableData=[dbo].[IpAddresses]
 ```

-Here's a restore example for Bash:
+Here's a *Restore* example for Bash:

 ```bash
 sqlpkg /Action:Restore /SourceFile:'Backups/Local/MyBackup.bacpac' /TargetServerName:'mydatabase.net,1433' /TargetDatabaseName:'MyDatabase' /TargetUser:'sa' /TargetPassword:'MyP@ssw0rd'
 ```

-Here's a restore example for PowerShell:
+Here's a *Restore* example for PowerShell:

 ```bash
 sqlpkg /Action:Restore /SourceFile:"Backups/Local/MyBackup.bacpac" /TargetServerName:"mydatabase.net,1433" /TargetDatabaseName:MyDatabase /TargetUser:sa /TargetPassword:MyP@ssw0rd